 The (FTD) Support Group is a space where care partners connect and share with others who understand the unique experiences of those affected by the disease.
-This support group is held virtually via Zoom by the Barrow Memory Disorders program and not specific to patients with ALS.
+This support group is held virtually via Zoom by the Barrow Alzheimer's and Memory Disorders Program and not specific to patients with ALS.